albirrkarim/mozilla-hubs-installation-detailed/README.md

 ### 1.3.2 Set the base routes

-I hope you know the basic `react-router-dom` with the defaut url in slash `/` on `localhost:9090`
+I hope you know the basic `react-router-dom` with the default URL in  slash `/` on `localhost:9090`

-But in the end we will access the spoke on `localhost:4000/spoke`
+But in the end, we will access the spoke on `localhost:4000/spoke`

-So we must set base URL to `/spoke`
+So we must set the base URL to `/spoke`

 Add the `ROUTER_BASE_PATH=/spoke` params to the `start` command on `package.json`